 Many Trust II beneficiaries use their subaccounts as a savings account and add to it whenever they need or want to with excess money left after paying their monthly bills and other necessities.
-Many of our Trust II subaccounts are very small, the average balance generally is under \$10,000.
+Many of our Trust II subaccounts are very small.
+The average balance generally is under \$10,000.

-However, if there is a larger amount received from an inheritance, social security back payment or lawsuit settlement, and the amount placed into the trust is over \$30,000 then these accounts are held in our Trust II investment account.
+However, if there is a larger amount received from an inheritance, social security back payment or lawsuit settlement, and the amount placed into the trust is over \$30,000, then these accounts are held in our Trust II investment account.

-There is no minimum or maximum that has to be placed in a Trust II account and for the sake of simplicity regarding taxes, Trust II accounts funded under \$30,000 are limited to the money being placed into a checking account, or Treasury Bills if that is preferred.
+There is no minimum or maximum that has to be placed in a Trust II account.
+However, for the sake of simplicity regarding taxes, Trust II accounts funded under \$30,000 are placed in The Arc's trust that does not have investment income.

-The Trust II account is ideal for, but not limited to, the following situations:
+Trust II is ideal for, but not limited to, the following situations:

-- A way for individuals with disabilities to save a portion of their SSI, SSDI or wages. - Social Security lump-sum, back payments - Personal injury and medical malpractice settlements - Savings accounts or other investments held in the beneficiary's name - Inheritance
+- A way for individuals with disabilities to save a portion of their SSI, SSDI or wages - Social Security lump-sum, back payments - Personal injury and medical malpractice settlements - Savings accounts or other investments held in the beneficiary's name - Inheritance